 Method #10 Perform A Clean Installation Of Windows

-Before you proceed with this method, you should back up all your relevant documents, pictures, and other data.
 It is a time-consuming step.
 It will also erase everything from your hard drive.
-A clean installation will also remove all the junk and get your computer ready for normal usage.
+A clean installation will also remove junk and prepare your computer for everyday use.
 This will fix Windows 10 Random Restart or Slow Shutdown Error in your PC.

 Method #11 Reinstall/Repair Applications